writing challenge 78/100

 <p>

-People will not necessarily understand or agree with a novel perspective, but if it’s valuable, the results will speak for themselves.
+People will not necessarily understand or agree with a novel perspective, but if its valuable, the results will speak for themselves.

 Often those results speak far more eloquently than the individual might be capable of.